top of page

 In a large bowl, place a tablespoon of olive oil.
 Place the dough in the bowl, turning it over once to ensure it is coated thoroughly.
 Cover in plastic wrap, then cover with a towel, placing in a warm resting place.
 Let rise until doubled in volume, from 45 minutes - 2 hours.
 If you bake yeast bread often, your rise time could be as short as 30 minutes!

-To prepare sheet pans, line with parchment paper, then drizzle and spread a teaspoon or two on the parchment.
+To prepare sheet pan, line with parchment paper, putting a drop of oil under the parchment to keep it in place, then drizzle and spread a tablespoon or two on the parchment.

 Place dough on the parchment, and begin gently stretching it.
 If it becomes stiff, that's the gluten stiffening, it may be too cold if dough came from refrigerator, so wait 30 minutes or so until it is not cold, and stretch again.
 Once the dough has relaxed, stretch the dough until it is approximately 1/2 inch thick.
 Create whatever shape you desire.
 You can also place in a cast iron pan, more on that in another post.